Civil rights pioneer seeks expungement of '55 arrest record

 “Her family has lived with this tremendous fear ever since then,” he said.
 “For all the recognition of recent years and the attempts to tell her story, there wasn’t anything done to clear her record.”

-Currently living in Birmingham before a move to stay with relatives in Texas, the octogenarian Colvin will make her request to a juvenile court judge oddly enough since that’s where she was judged delinquent and placed on what, for all practical purposes, amounted to a lifetime of probation, Ensler said.
+Currently living in Birmingham before a move to stay with relatives in Texas, the octogenarian Colvin made her request to a juvenile court judge oddly enough since that’s where she was judged delinquent and placed on what, for all practical purposes, amounted to a lifetime of probation, Ensler said.

 The city bus system in Montgomery, like the rest of public life across the Deep South, was strictly divided along racial lines in the 1950s.
 Blacks had to use one water fountain while whites used another; the front of a bus was for white people; Black riders were required by law to move to the back.